andrewdotn/grubbyjar/README.md

         runtimeOnly "org.jruby:jruby-complete:9.1.12.0"
     }

 `gradle grubbyjar` will build a self-contained jar that runs `foo.rb` when you run `java -jar build/libs/<project name>-grubbyjar.jar`.
+This self-contained jar will contain not only the JRuby runtime and all java library dependencies that you declare, but also all of the gems from the Gemfile.
+And it will ignore any gems installed locally on the target machine, so that you can reliably deploy JRuby apps without installing any other jars, JRuby, or any gems on the target.

 ## Including java code